yoelferd/NBA-analytics/README.md

 James Harden MVP 2018 Analysis is a notebook that dives in to the question of whether Harden "deserved" the award that year.

-Binary Classifier for NBA All Stars is in R and will be updated using the full stats from Player Stats Scrape.
+Binary Classifier for NBA All Stars is in R and can be updated using the full stats from Player Stats Scrape.

+The output folder contains the large datasets outputted from "second_player_stats_scrape".
+One file has data from 1987 onwards and the other has data from 1999-2000 season onwards (due to scraping limitations).